Milk Protein Intolerance in Babies

 What’s the best way to treat milk protein intolerance in babies?

 If you’re breastfeeding, your best bet is to cut out all dairy until baby is weaned.

 Bottle-feeding?
 Avoid giving baby cow’s milk.
 Your pediatrician can help you find appropriate substitutes, such as soy-based formula.
 When baby’s older, rice or soy milk can take the place of cow’s milk.
 Remember that milk-intolerant kids can’t handle cow’s milk at all, in any form, so don’t give him or her ice cream or cheese either, until he or she’s outgrown his or her intolerance.

 What can I do to prevent my baby from getting milk protein intolerance?

 You can’t prevent the intolerance, but you can prevent the discomfort and lack of nutrition that often accompany milk protein intolerance.
 Make sure your child gets plenty of fluids—and an appropriate milk-like substitute, if your doctor recommends it.
 As your child grows, you may be able to gradually reintroduce dairy.

 What do other moms do when their babies have milk protein intolerance?

 “One of my 11-month-old twin girls was diagnosed with a milk protein allergy at four months old.
-Since starting Neocate, she has been a whole new baby — much healthier and happier!
-As we're approaching her one-year birthday, I'm getting anxious about doing the milk challenge.
-Our pediatric GI said to just switch her over to whole cow's milk at a year and see how she does.”
+Since starting Neocate, she has been a whole new baby—much healthier and happier!
+As we’re approaching her first birthday, I’m getting anxious about doing the milk challenge.
+Our pediatric GI said to just switch her over to whole cow’s milk at a year and see how she does.”

 “Asher has a severe multiple protein allergy.
 We won’t be switching from Neocate to cow’s milk, because his milk allergy results in anaphylaxis.
 Asher will be switching to Neocate Junior.
 Asher is also allergic to eggs, wheat, casein, peanuts, tree nuts, and soy.
 And many other things.”